smcgdub/the_33rpm_player/README.md

 </html>
 ```

-I want all elements cantered on the page both horizontally and vertically.
+I want all elements centred on the page both horizontally and vertically.
 I also want the page to be mobile responsive so it adjusts to the users screen size.
 We can work on colours after we do this.

 <strong>Response</strong><br>
 Sure!
 Here’s some CSS code that you can add to your HTML file to centre all elements on the page both horizontally and vertically and make the page mobile responsive: